MSalaah/android-assignment/README.md

 There are no specifications for this screen.
 Be creative and display the information you feel is most relevant.

 ### Information Source
-We included a library that provides fake wifis.
-Use the `FakeWiFiProvider` to populate the list.
+We included a kotlin lib module that provides fake wifis, use `FakeWiFiProvider` to populate the list.

 **Nice to have**

-Implement a real `WifiProvider`.
+Implement your own `WifiProvider`.
 ```
 interface WifiProvider {
     fun onCloseByUpdate(items: List<WiFi>)